Guinea-Bissau

 Usage of EBA Preferences

-About 3% of EU imports from Guinea Bissau make use of EBA preferences.
-While the country has not made use of its preferential access between 2014 and 2017, the preference utilisation rate stood at 80% in 2019 and at 57.6% in 2020.
+About 13% of EU imports from Guinea Bissau make use of EBA preferences.
+While the country has not made use of its preferential access between 2014 and 2017, the country started again to benefit from the scheme in 2018 and peaked 88.2% in 2022.

 Trade with the EU